Venue guide

 Each keynote session will last for 30 minutes.
 There will not be a chance for Q&A during these sessions.

 If you would prefer to sit in a quiet space during the keynote sessions, we will be relaying the talks to a keynote overflow room.
-The dedicated quiet room to watch the keynotes is Meeting room 3 on Level 1.
-We will also be relaying the keynote presentations to Main hall P on Level 0, this room will have a more relaxed atmosphere.
+We will also be relaying the keynote presentations to a separate room which will have a more relaxed atmosphere.

 Each of the parallel sessions will be 75 minutes in total.
 These sessions will typically consist of three presentations, each lasting 20 minutes with 15 minutes for Q&A. Some sessions may differ slightly.